javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-function-basics/article.md

 alert( userName ); // *!*Bob*/!*, the value was modified by the function
 ```

-Sometimes that happens when we forget `let`.
-Because the outer variable is only used if there's no local one.
+The outer variable is only used if there's no local one.
+So an occasional modification may happen if we forget `let`.

-For example, if we had `let` before `userName` in the line (1) then the function would have a local variable `userName` and use it instead.
-This process is called "shadowing".

-In the code below the local `userName` *shadows* the outer one:
+If a same-named variable is declared inside the function then it *shadows* the outer one.
+For instance, in the code below the function uses the local `userName`, the outer one is ignored:

 ```js run
 let userName = 'John';